vesoft-inc/nebula-docs/community/README.md

-# Nebula Graph Community Architecture
+# NebulaGraph Community Architecture

-The Nebula Graph community is organized as shown below.
+The NebulaGraph community is organized as shown below.

 ![Nebula Community Architecture](./images/structure.png)

 ## PMC

-The PMC (Project Management Committee) is the entity that controls and leads the whole Nebula Graph projects.
+The PMC (Project Management Committee) is the entity that controls and leads the whole NebulaGraph projects.
-PMC members are responsible for voting new Maintainers or Committers and the authority to make all major decisions for Nebula Graph.
+PMC members are responsible for voting new Maintainers or Committers and the authority to make all major decisions for NebulaGraph.
 See [PMC List](./pmc-list.md) for the list of PMC members.

 ## Maintainer